Spentine/Spentris/docs.md

 This document will contain all the documentation for Spentris.
 It is intended as a reference while developing.

+## About Spentris

+Spentris is a game of the Block Stacker genre.
+It will contain a variety of features primarily directed towards helping players improve their gameplay and learn new strategies.

+The code should be relatively modular with lots of documentation.
+It should be able to be expanded upon without much fuss or issues.
+There must be a lot of foresight before continual development.

+Performance and memory aren't things I am worrying about at the moment, but I may optimize later.
+Right now, I'm focusing on keeping the code readable.

+This document is the centralized documentation of the game.
+It will contain information about the various object formats, the processes of the game, structures of the files, and other useful information.

+Planning will be relegated to other documents that may be created spontaneously and moved to the deprecation list once the creation has been completed.
+The updated information about the script or part may be added to this document afterwards.

+## Documentation Standards

+I don't really have any standards at the moment, but I still want some level of consistency within the project.
+When documenting, follow these general rules:

+- Two-space indents
+- Use mathematics when necessary
+- Use a reasonable amount of headers to make navigation easier
+- Reference other relevant parts of the document such as dependencies
+- Keep everything up-to-date!

 ## Object Formats

 Default values will automatically be filled in and marked as defaults.
 Keys may be optional.